 Common Car Accident Airbag Injuries

 While airbags save many lives in car accidents they are also sometimes the cause of serious injuries.
-If you sustained life-altering temporary or permanent injuries by an air bag in a car accident you may have a claim for compensation for your airbag injuries.
-Contact a car accident lawyer as soon as possible.
+If you sustained temporary or permanent injuries by an air bag in a car accident you may be able to recover damages for your airbag injuries with the help of a car accident airbag injury lawyer.

 Why can airbags cause so much damage?